 If you appreciate gardens and stunning landscape then I suggest you also visit Koishikawa Kōrakuen which is a 5 minute walk from Iidabashi Station (JR and subway lines).
 This is considered to be one of the oldest and most beautiful gardens in Tokyo.
 For your chance to see cherry blossoms, Japan’s unofficial national flower, you can’t miss the weeping cherry tree at the entrance to these gardens.
 Just remember they’re only in bloom for a short time, usually in early April in Tokyo and Kyoto.

-The most talked about attraction in Tokyo at the moment would have to be Tokyo Skytree (pictured above right).
+One of the most exciting attractions in Tokyo is the Tokyo Skytree.
 It opened on 22 May 2012 and it’s the tallest free-standing broadcasting tower in the world.
 At 634 metres high, it has amazing views of Tokyo with two observation points – the Tembo deck at 350 metres with restaurants, an observatory and shops, and the Tembo Galleria at 450 metres, completely wrapped in glass.
 You can rest assured knowing that it’s completely earthquake resistant with reinforced concrete and seismic proofing.
 I highly recommend purchasing tickets in advance online.
 A Fast Skytree Ticket to avoid the queues can be purchased by international visitors and their Japanese friends at an exclusive ticket counter on the fourth floor at the West Entrance.
 You will, however, need to show your passport or another form of ID.

 If you’re looking for a free alternative, the views from the top of the Tokyo Metropolitan Government Building in Shinjuku are also breathtaking and you’ll save yourself a lot of money.